albertlauncher/documentation/src/gettingstarted/contributing.md

 This is important, because there is a chance that your changes may be rejected.
 Contributing to existing plugins is straightforward.

-1. Fork the repository to your account.
+1. Fork the repository.
-1. Work on on the fork.
+1. Work on the fork.
-1. Send a pull request to the upstream repository.
+1. Send a pull request.
-1. Go through the review process until approved.
+1. Go through the review process.

 ### New plugins